-Research shows that time spent in natural settings has many life-enhancing benefits for young and old.
+Research shows that time spent in natural settings has life-enhancing benefits.
 The St. George’s Great Outdoors (SGGO) initiative connects students to the natural world and boosts their appreciation and understanding of the environment.
-SGGO fosters stewardship of our beautiful campuses and encourages outreach into all of God’s creation.
+SGGO fosters stewardship of our beautiful campuses and surrounding communities while encouraging students to explore and appreciate the inherent beauty of God’s creation.
 In doing so, SGGO promotes self-reliance, mutual respect and a life-long appreciation for the great outdoors that will have a meaningful impact in everyday life.
 SGGO promotes leadership through outdoor experiences, both here on our own campus and there in the rest of God’s creation.

 Founded as a club for the purpose of leading outdoors trips, SGGO remains dedicated to offering annual backpacking, kayaking, and dogsledding trips.
 As the outreach branch of SGGO, the SGGO Outing Club plans off-campus trips and on-campus events.
 Every year, the SGGO Outing Club goes backpacking in the Smoky Mountains and the Ozarks, dog sledding in Maine, kayaking on the Wolf River, and plans on-campus campouts, fall and spring festivals, and multi-day summer trips.
 Whether backpacking, dog sledding or simply sitting by a campfire, the Outing Club provides opportunities for all students to step outside their comfort zone, experience God’s creation, and hopefully spark a lifelong passion for the outdoors.

 Please download the file: video/mp4